-Fund Balance Flow Assumption: Sometimes the District will fund outlays for a particular purpose from both restricted and unrestricted resources (the total committed, assigned, and unassigned fund balance).
-In order to calculate the amounts to report as restricted, committed, assigned and unassigned fund balance in the governmental fund financial statements a flow assumption must be made about the order in which the resources are considered to be applied.
+Fund Balance Flow Assumption: Sometimes the District will fund outlays for a particular purpose from both restricted and unrestricted resources (the total committed, assigned, and unassigned fund equity).
+In order to calculate the amounts to report as restricted, committed, assigned and unassigned fund equity in the governmental fund financial statements a flow assumption must be made about the order in which the resources are considered to be applied.

-Order of Use of Fund Balance
+Order of Use of Fund Equity

-The District's policy is to apply expenditures against nonspendable fund balance, restricted fund balance (to the extent appropriated), committed fund balance, assigned fund balance and unassigned fund balance at the end of the fiscal year.
-For all funds, nonspendable fund balances are determined first and then restricted fund balances for specific purposes are determined.
-Any remaining fund balance amounts for funds other than the General Fund are classified as either assigned or restricted fund balance.
-In the General Fund, committed fund balance is determined next then assigned.
+The District's policy is to apply expenditures against nonspendable fund equity, restricted fund equity (to the extent appropriated), committed fund equity, assigned fund equity and unassigned fund equity at the end of the fiscal year.
+For all funds, nonspendable fund equity is determined first and then restricted fund equity for specific purposes is determined.
+Any remaining fund equity amounts for funds other than the General Fund are classified as either assigned or restricted fund equity.
+In the General Fund, committed fund equity is determined next then assigned.
 The remaining amounts are reported as unassigned.